homieiot/convention/convention.md

 ## Base Topic

-The MQTT base topic you will see in the following convention will be `homie/`.
+The root topic in this document is `homie/`.
-If this base topic does not suit your needs (in case of, e.g., a public broker), you can choose another.
+If this root topic does not suit your needs (in case of, e.g., a public broker or because of branding), you can choose another.

-Be aware, that only the default base topic `homie/` is eligible for automatic discovery by third party controllers.
+Homie controllers must by default perform auto-discovery on the wildcard topic "+/+/$homie".
+Controllers are free to restrict discovery to a specific root topic, configurable by the user.

 ## Timings